dgeb/json-api/format/index.md

 Each resource object **SHOULD** contain an `"id"` key.

-The `"id"` key in a document represents a unique identifier for the underlying resource, scoped to its type.
+The `"id"` key in a resource object represents a unique identifier for the underlying resource, scoped to its type.
 It **MUST** be a string which **SHOULD** only contain alphanumeric characters, dashes and underscores.
 It can be used with URL templates to fetch related resources, as described below.

-In scenarios where uniquely identifying information between client and server is unnecessary (e.g., read-only, transient entities), JSON API allows for omitting the `"id"` key.
+In scenarios where uniquely identifying information between client and server is unnecessary (e.g. read-only, transient entities), JSON API allows for omitting the `"id"` key.

-NOTE: While an implementation could use the values of `"id"` keys as URLs (which are unique string identifiers, after all), it is not generally recommended.
-URLs can change, so they are unreliable for mapping a document to any client-side models that represent the same resource.
-It is recommended that URL values be left to the task of linking documents while `"id"` values remain opaque to solely provide a unique identity within some type.

 #### Resource Types

 The type of each resource object can usually be determined from the context in which it is contained.
 As discussed above, resource objects are typically keyed by their type in a document.

-Each resource document **MAY** contain a `"type"` key to explicitly designate its type.
+Each resource object **MAY** contain a `"type"` key to explicitly designate its type.

 The `"type"` key is **REQUIRED** when the type of a resource is not otherwise specified in a document.